 CCBRBRF1 has two operating outputs: TRRET and TRBU.
-The TRRET operate output is used for retripping its own circuit breaker through the Master Trip 1 again.
-The TRBU output is used to give a backup trip to the circuit breaker feeding upstream.
-For this purpose, the TRBU operate output signal is connected to the output PO2 (X100: 8-9).
+The TRRET operate output is used for retripping its own circuit breaker through the Master Trip Logic 2.
+The TRBU output is used for retripping both the high-voltage and low-voltage side circuit breakers through Master Trip 1 and 2.
+The TRBU operate output signal is connected to the output PO2 (X100: 8-9).
 LED 6 is used for backup (TRBU) operate indication.